 - Need to adjust class schedule due to medical issues

 Hopkins Dining actively strives to accommodate most dietary preferences, allergies and medical requirements.
-Each of these needs is very individualized and as a result we request that if you have a requirement that you contact us to set up a time to meet the Director of Dining and Bon Appetit Staff.
-Find more details on the Community Living page.
+Each of these needs is very individualized and as a result, we request that if you have a requirement that you contact us to set up a time to meet the Director of Dining and Bon Appetit Staff.
+Find more details on the Dining Programs website.

 Some students may be eligible for a foreign language or math substitution.
 Neither of these are automatic because a student is registered with SDS or because they had this accommodation in high school.